1975 Kawasaki Z1 900 Z1B value – Specs & Current price guide

 All Z1B carbs were marked 217 0

-The drive chain oil lubrication system was not needed with the new O-Ring chain, however the left side cover still has the hole for the drive chain oil tank dipstick that was never installed on the Z1B.
+It did not use the drive chain oil lubrication system thanks to its new O-ring chain.
+However, the left side cover still features the hole for the drive chain oil tank dipstick, which this tank was never installed on the Z1B

 The tail section document tray shows Safety checks and no longer the wiring diagram